-The 2020 default policy is not to provide advice to either pension scheme trustees (defined benefit and occupational defined contribution pension schemes) or their sponsoring employer(s), where our sister company Broadstone also act as the Professional Trustee, in relation to the same pension scheme (and vice versa).
+The 2020 default policy is not to act as Professional Trustee where our sister company Broadstone also provide advice to either pension scheme trustees (defined benefit and occupational defined contribution pension schemes) or their sponsoring employer(s), in relation to the same pension scheme (and vice versa).
 It is, however, noted that exceptions may occasionally occur.
 Exceptions will need to be specifically approved by the Executive boards of both 2020 Trustees and Broadstone and will also need to be disclosed and agreed with 2020 Trustees’ and Broadstone’s respective clients.

 No such restrictions shall apply in relation to 2020 acting as a Professional Trustee to existing Broadstone clients’ which enter (or are likely to enter) the Pension Protection Fund (PPF).